thespacedoctor/panstamps/README.md

 Installation
 ============

-The easiest way to install panstamps us to use `pip`:
+The easiest way to install panstamps is to use `pip`:

     pip install panstamps